Global nuclear politics and history in light of independent scholarship. Interview with Benoît Pelopidas

 Let’s make it clear from the outset that independent research is not a subjective label, and that it can be defined by clear and verifiable practices.

 Second, the refusal to use the categories of actors’ discourse as analytical categories.
-For example, the national nuclear arsenal is not “deterrence" (la dissuasion); to call it this would be tantamount to assuming that it is deterring and, that that is all it is doing and that no other capability could produce that effect, without providing any evidence of those claimed effects.
-Another common mistake visible in the acceptance of the “deterrent” shortcut to avoid is not to treat evidence of intent on the part of policy promoters as evidence of the policies’ effects.
+For example, the national nuclear arsenal is not "the deterrent" (la dissuasion); to call it this would be tantamount to assuming that it is deterring and, that that is all it is doing and that no other capability could produce that effect, without providing any evidence of those claimed effects.
+Another common mistake to be avoided, which is visible in the acceptance of using the “deterrent” as a shorthand is to treat evidence of intent on the part of policy promoters as evidence of the policies’ effects.

 This fundamental and independent research is essential for four reasons, beyond the obvious observation that such scholarship simply applies to the nuclear field a result that has been established wherever anyone has asked the question about the effects of research funding based on conflicts of interests on policy analysis.
-Research funded by bodies with a conflict of interest on politically relevant issues do bias the analysis in favour of the real or perceived interests of the funder.
+Funding by bodies with a conflict of interest biases the analysis in favour of the real or perceived interests of the funder.
 Think of the tobacco industry funding cancer research, or the fossil fuel industry funding energy research.
 In the nuclear field, the question has never been asked, but it is assumed that we already know the answer and that it is different.
 Once the research is done, we discover that this assumption is wrong.
 It is not different.
 Direct censorship, self-censorship and filtering effects have now been documented.

 What are the main results of the research carried out by the Nuclear Knowledges research group and presented in the book Nuclear France ?